bostontrader/okcatbox/README.md

 okcatbox -help
 ```

 In order for the OKCatbox to do its thing, it necessarily must have some bookkeeping ability.
 It uses a bookwerx-core server.
-So your first step is to find or install a suitable server.
-As mentioned earlier have a [publicly available demonstration version](http://185.183.96.73:3003) for your convenience.
+So your first order of business is to find or install a suitable server.
+As mentioned earlier we have a [publicly available demonstration version](http://185.183.96.73:3003) for your convenience.
 This is the URL that the OKCatbox will use to communicate with the bookwerx-core server via RESTful requests.
 We also provide a [a convenient UI](http://185.183.96.73:3005/) that works with this server.

 We're going to use the URL of the bookwerx-core server in subsequent requests, so let's save it in the env:
 ```